What is QNUPS?

 Who can open a QNUPS?

 UK Nationals who are either resident or non-resident in the UK, non-UK Nationals who are either resident or non-resident in the UK.
-Domicile is a significant consideration for all irrespective of Nationality.
-For those who are UK Domiciled, the IHT net captures their worldwide assets, whereas those who are non-Domicile will only be liable to the tax on their UK assets.
+Domicile is a significant consideration for all, irrespective of Nationality.
+For UK Domiciled, the IHT net captures their worldwide assets, whereas non-Domicile will only be liable to the tax on their UK assets.

 Who would most benefit from a QNUPS?